umount/external-filter/README.md

 Also, define a corresponding additional field for your storage if necessary (e.g. add a new column to your RDBMS schema) and add an additional field definition to your Solr schema if you're using Solr.

-To enable the plugin, override the default list by adding the following (notice the addition of `element-selector`):
+To enable the plugin, override the default list by adding the following (notice the addition of `external-filter`):

+Use parse-html, for parsing html tags, parse-tika, not present full DOM of html tags.

 ```xml
 <property>